chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 > I'm frustrated for my community.
 I see my co-workers face sexist remarks, and I see them burning out and quitting the programming community.
 > I need programming and especially Ruby, to be inclusive and welcoming.
 I need programmers not to intentionally post harmful and hateful content.
 >
 > I see others have already warned you several times against this behavior.
+> [Editor's Note - Warning about what?
+About have a different opinion!?
+It's a debate / discussion.
+Learn to respect different opinions / view points.]
 > It does not appear those warnings produced a meaningful
 >  change in your behavior.
 >